lsst-dm/dmtn-057/index.rst

 Advantages and Disadvantages
 ----------------------------

-Because it is so highly centralized, the visitor-based architecture is the best at dealing with cross-task metrics -- each visitor accesses all tasks run on a particular unit of work, whether it needs to or not.
+Because it is so highly centralized, the visitor-based architecture is good at dealing with cross-task metrics -- each visitor accesses all tasks run on a particular unit of work, whether it needs to or not.

 The difficulty of adding new tasks is this architecture's greatest weakness.
 Neither task code nor task configurations are aware of what metrics are being applied, making it difficult for authors of new tasks to know which measurers need to know about them.